Maurice Meisner

-Maurice Jerome Meisner (November 17, 1931 – January 23, 2012) was a historian of 20th century China and professor at the University of Wisconsin–Madison.
-His study of the Chinese Revolution and the People's Republic was in conjunction with his strong interest in socialist ideology, Marxism, and Maoism in particular.
-He authored a number of books including Mao's China: A History of the People's Republic (and subsequent editions) which became a standard academic text in that area.
+Maurice Jerome Meisner (November 17, 1931 – January 23, 2012) was an American sinologist and professor at the University of Wisconsin–Madison.
+He studied the Chinese Communist Revolution and the People's Republic and held a strong interest in socialist ideology, Marxism, and Maoism in particular.
+He authored a number of books including Mao's China: A History of the People's Republic which became a standard academic text for scholars in the field.

+Early years

-Maurice Meisner was born in Detroit, Michigan in 1931 to Jewish immigrants from Eastern Europe.
+Maurice Meisner was born in Detroit, Michigan in 1931 to Isadore Meisner and Leah Pergament, Jewish immigrants from Eastern Europe.
+He grew up during Great Depression and World War II, but reached adulthood during the post-war boom in which Detroit had become a center of culture and industry.
+He remained in Detroit for his undergraduate studies, enrolling at Wayne State University.
+An outstanding student, Meisner was admitted to a graduate program there after only two years of college.

 He had two marriages each lasting about 30 years, first to Lorraine Faxon Meisner and subsequently to Lynn Lubkeman.
 He had three children from the first marriage and one child from the second.
-He died at his home in Madison, Wisconsin in 2012.

-Early years

-Meisner grew up in Detroit during the austere years of the Great Depression and World War II.
-But by the time he reached adulthood during the post-war boom, Detroit was a thriving center of culture as well as the auto industry.
-He remained in Detroit, enrolling at Wayne State University.
-An outstanding student, Meisner was admitted to a graduate program there after only two years of college.